fbpx

 • Systems designer creates interlocking parts to encourage the players to grow, explore and experiment.

-• Balance designer ensures the game is healthy and that diverse play styles exist at a competitive level.
+• Balance designer balances gameplay to ensure it’s healthy and that diverse play styles exist at a competitive level.

 • Sound designer makes the experience feel natural, comfortable, scary, or mysterious.